I'm OK – You're OK: Four life positions

 Harris also identifies from his medical practice examples of individuals with blocked out Adult ego states, who were psychotic, terrified and varied between the Parent ego state's archaic admonitions about the world and the raw emotional state of the Child, making them non-treatable by therapy.
 For such cases, Harris endorses drug treatments, or electro-convulsive therapy, as a way to temporarily disrupt the disturbing ego states, allowing the "recommissioning" of the Adult ego state by therapy.
 Harris reports a similar approach to treating bipolar disorder.

 The second half of the book begins by briefly describing the six ways that TA practitioners recognize individuals use to structure time, to make life seem meaningful.
 Harris continues by offering practical case studies showing applications of TA to marriage and the raising of both children and adolescents.
-This section of I'm OK, You're OK concludes as Harris describes when TA can be relevant to an individual's life, and how and by whom it might be delivered.
-He promotes the idea that TA is not just a method for specialists, but can be shared and used by many people.
+Harris suggests that TA is not exclusively a method for specialists but can be applied by individuals in various contexts.

 Having described such a structured method of dealing with the challenges of human psychology, the final two chapters of the book discuss the question of improving morality and society.
 In particular, he asks, if people are not to succumb to domination by the Parent ego state, how can individuals enlightened through TA know how they should live their lives?
 Starting from his axiomatic statement I'm OK, You're OK, he acknowledges that accepting it at face value raises the same philosophical dilemmas as the problem of evil does for believers in a just, omnipotent God.
 Harris continues to explore aspects of Christianity with reference to TA, together with more generalized questions about the nature of religion.

-The final chapter of I'm OK, You're OK refers to social issues contemporary at the time of writing, including the Cold War, Vietnam war and the contemporary controversial research of individuals' response to authority conducted by psychologist Stanley Milgram.
+The final chapter of I'm OK, You're OK refers to social issues contemporary at the time of writing, including the Cold War, Vietnam War and the contemporary controversial research of individuals' response to authority conducted by psychologist Stanley Milgram.
 Harris applies TA to these issues and concludes his book with the hope that nations will soon gain the maturity to engage in Adult to Adult dialogue, rather than conducting diplomacy in the collective archaic ego states of Parent or Child, which he sees as causing war and disharmony.

 Editions

 The book was published first during 1969 in the United States by Harper & Row, then republished as I'm OK- You're OK (ISBN 0-380-00772-X).
 In the United Kingdom it was published first during 1970 by Jonathan Cape with the title The Book of Choice.
-It is still in print, published by Harpercollins.
+It is still in print, published by HarperCollins.